 Sugaring is a little bit more expensive than waxing (in my experience, $5-10 more).

 So what’s the verdict?
 Sugaring or Waxing?

 This definitely depends on your hair and skin types.
 If your body hair is more coarse, waxing is the best option.
-But if not, I would definitely recommend giving sugaring a try!
+But if not, I definitely prefer sugaring and would recommend giving it a try!
 I really appreciate that it’s totally clean and natural… and I like that it’s warm vs. hot.
 If you have sensitive skin, sugaring is definitely the better option… I definitely notice less redness with sugaring vs. waxing.

 I will be honest – now that I’ve tried sugaring I don’t think I will go back to waxing, unless it’s an emergency and the salon doesn’t offer it.
 It’s gentler, the pain difference is noticeable, and again, I like that it’s all natural and I know exactly what’s in it!

 If you like this sugaring vs. waxing post, also, check out How to Pick the Best Yoga Retreats, What to Pack, + More! and Summer Fridays Mask Review.